- Learning Centre

 - in a proceeding pertaining to an offence punishable on summary conviction;

-- in a proceeding pertaining to an indictable offence in respect of which a Provincial Court judge has absolute jurisdiction;
+- in a proceeding pertaining to an indictable offence in respect of which a Justice of the Alberta Court of Justice has absolute jurisdiction;

 - in a proceeding pertaining to any other kind of indictable offence, if it relates to any of the following: